plesk/ext-welcome-guide/README.md

 ### Build the React Bundle

-Add required packages by running the command (only required once!):
+Add required packages by running the command:

 ```
 > yarn install